Skip to content

 Divorce & Family Law Attorney Serving Bristol

 Bristol is home to our office at 1200 Veterans Highway, Suite B-3.
 We handle divorce, custody, and family law matters for residents throughout lower Bucks County.
-Whether you're ending a long marriage or resolving custody disputes, we know the local court system and the judges you'll appear before.
+Whether you are ending a long marriage or resolving custody disputes, we know the local court system and the judges you will appear before.

 Divorce in Bristol: The Real Timeline

 Most people getting divorced in Bristol file at the Court of Common Pleas, Family Division, in Doylestown.
-It's about 15 minutes north.
-Pennsylvania doesn't require you to live in the courthouse district; residency rules are loose.
+It is about 30 minutes north.
+Pennsylvania does not require you to live in any particular courthouse district, but at least one spouse must have been a bona fide resident of Pennsylvania for at least six months before filing (23 Pa.C.S. § 3104(b)).
 You will file there and return for hearings.

 Custody Disputes and PFA Orders

 Custody disputes in Bristol frequently involve parents who have lived in the same community for years.
 One parent may want to relocate; the other resists.
 The court applies the best-interest standard and considers school enrollment, stability, and each parent's relationship with the child.
-Custody conciliation through CCES (Custody Conciliation and Evaluation Services) is often required before trial.
+Custody conciliation through CCES (Court Conciliation and Evaluation Service of Bucks County) is often required before trial.

 Child Support and Spousal Support

 Pennsylvania uses income shares and parenting time percentages to calculate child support.
 If you disagree with the guideline amount, we can argue for deviation based on your actual situation.
-Spousal support (alimony) is a separate question: duration, amount, and whether one spouse is underemployed.
+Spousal support is a separate question.
+Pennsylvania treats three forms of support as distinct: spousal support (payable before a divorce complaint is filed, 23 Pa.C.S. § 4321), alimony pendente lite (during the pending divorce), and alimony (only after the divorce decree, 23 Pa.C.S. § 3701).
+Duration as a variable applies to post-decree alimony, while spousal support and alimony pendente lite end by operation of the divorce timeline.
+Amount and whether one spouse is underemployed also factor in.

 Enforcement happens through the Bucks County Domestic Relations office.
-If support isn't being paid, we can file a contempt action or request wage garnishment.
+If support is not being paid, we can file a contempt action or request wage garnishment.
 If your support obligation has changed because of job loss or significant income shift, modification is possible, but you have to request it.
-Arrears don't disappear on their own.
+Arrears do not disappear on their own.

 What to Expect When You Call